null

 Conclusion

 When you want to salvage antique tin ceiling tiles, you might think you don't have many options.
 However, you can choose to prevent further rusting, remove the rust, repaint, repurpose, or even replicate the tiles.
+But, don’t forget that our range of new tin ceiling tiles are available in hundreds of patterns and colors, including classic and antique designs.

 If you have an old tin ceiling you want to salvage without tearing it down, Decorative Ceiling Tiles can help you reproduce the tiles and moldings, even if they are no longer in production.